andrewchen44/fun-challenge/README.md

 - `npm run dev` - Start development server
 - `npm run build` - Build for production
 - `npm run preview` - Preview production build
+- `npm run test` - Run tests with Vitest
 - `npm run lint` - Run ESLint
 - `npm run format` - Format code with Prettier
 - `npm run prepare` - Initialize husky git hooks

 ## Pre-commit Hooks

-This project uses **husky** and **lint-staged** to automatically run linting and formatting before each commit:
+This project uses **husky** and **lint-staged** to automatically run linting, formatting, and tests before each commit:

 - **ESLint**: Automatically fixes linting issues in TypeScript/React files
 - **Prettier**: Formats code for consistent styling
+- **Vitest**: Runs the full test suite to ensure no regressions
 - **Staged files only**: Only processes files that are staged for commit

 ### What happens on commit:

 1. ESLint runs with `--fix` flag on staged `.ts` and `.tsx` files
 2. Prettier formats staged `.ts`, `.tsx`, `.css`, `.md`, and `.json` files
+3. Vitest runs the complete test suite
-3. If any issues cannot be auto-fixed, the commit is blocked
+4. If any issues cannot be auto-fixed or tests fail, the commit is blocked
-4. You must fix the issues manually and stage the changes again
+5. You must fix the issues manually and stage the changes again

 ### Bypassing hooks (not recommended):